Women in the Bible: Huldah

 2 Kings 22 shows it was not unusual for women to be prophetesses in ancient Israel even if they could not be priests.
 Josiah the King was having the Temple repaired when the High Priest Hilkiah found the Book of the Law which had been lost.
 He gave it to Shaphan, the king's scribe, who read it, then gave it to King Josiah.
 The king tore his robes in distress and said "Go and inquire of the Lord for me ..."
 So they went to the prophet Huldah, the wife of Shallum.
 The text does not comment on the fact this prophet was a woman, but says only that they took her answer back to the king (verse 20) thereby demonstrating there was nothing unusual in a female prophet.

 Abigail

-Abigail was the wife of Nabal, who refused to assist the future king David after having accepted his help.
+Abigail was the wife of Nabal, a man who refused to assist the future king David after having accepted his help.
 Abigail, realizing David's anger will be dangerous to the entire household, acts immediately.
 She intercepts David bearing gifts and, with what Frymer-Kensky describes as Abigail's "brilliant rhetoric", convinces David not to kill anyone.
 When Nabal later dies, David weds her.
 Frymer-Kensky says "Once again an intelligent determined woman is influential far beyond the confines of patriarchy" showing biblical women had what anthropology terms informal power.